barnjamin/rareaf/README.md

       - Delay nav or retry loading when creating a new listing or nft to give indexer time to update
       - Check if opted into app before trying to create listing
       - Check if opted into asset before trying to create, give option?
-      - Change UI depending on addr viewing page modify/purchase buttons visible
+      - Convert prices to bignum

+   Listing:
+      - Add up to N tags as part of listing

    Tagging:
-      - Add tagging "send" button?
+      - Add batched tagging
-      - Remove tag handler
-      - Add page for rare.af/tag/blah

    Price:
       - Change price UI